nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 When using the results from the automated testing, many of the potential bugs that were reported such as returns, not being executed, and having unused arguments in functions were false positives relating to the stylistic choices in Samba.
-These may be from legacy code or required to support obscure or old compilers or environments, but the number of potential bugs created this way added some complexity to the finding of bugs.
+The number of potential bugs created this way added some complexity to the finding of bugs.

 The assurances case work was helpful in identifying potential source code modules but was not exhaustive for all potential vulnerabilities.
 The misuse case suggested potential trouble spots